isabella232/advertising-cloud.en/help/dsp/currency.md

 ---
-description: Currencies Supported in Adobe Advertising Cloud
+title: Currencies Supported in Adobe Advertising Cloud
-solution: Advertising Cloud
+description: See a list of the supported currencies.
-subtopic:
+feature: custom reports, campaign management
 ---

 # Currencies Supported in Adobe Advertising Cloud